emlid/navio2-docs/docs/Navio-dev/imu-mpu9250_lsm9ds1.md

 **MPU9250 and LSM9DS1**

 Navio2 contains two 9DOF(degree of freedom) IMU - MPU9250 and LSM9DS1.
 Each of them combines a gyroscope, an accelerometer and a magnetometer in one device.
-IMU sensors are not only popular as a part of drone autopilot projects, but is also widely used in devices like cellphones, tablets, etc.
+IMU sensors are not only popular as a part of drone autopilot projects, but are also widely used in devices like cellphones, tablets, etc.

 **IMU example**